-A single surface model made by Alan Bennett in Bedford, 1995.
-It consists of a Klein bottle cut to form one four-twist band.
-A Klein bottle is a surface which has no edges, no outside or inside and cannot be properly constructed in three dimensions.
+A single surface model made in glass by Alan Bennett in Bedford, 1995.
+It consists of a Klein bottle with three loops, one of which has been cut away and sectioned to form a pair of single twist Mobius strips.
+A Klein bottle is a surface which has n

 Set of ivory Napier's bones 18th century, in wooden box.
 John Napier of Merchiston, invented both logarithms in 614 and his 'bones' in 1617, sets of rods with tables inscribed on them which allow the user to multiply by simply adding figures.